Doreen-Onyango/guess-it-1/README.md

 To run the program you need to do the following:
 1. download the zip file provided and extract
 2. create a student directory inside that extracted directory
-3. inside the student directory put all your files that are essention to run the program
+3. inside the student directory put all your files that are essential to run the program
 4. navigate to the student directory and  set up the dependencies that your Node.js project needs to run properly.
 ```
 npm install